 ENVIRONMENT WATER RESOURCES Section 24 addresses the "environment" in its broad context, considering the ecology, social and economic dimensions.
-Section 24 paraphrased to address the "freshwater environment", as a subset of the "environment" considering the ecology, social and economic dimensions.
-Everyone has the right- Everyone has the right- (a) to an $\ensuremath{environment}$ that is not harmful to their health or well-being; and (a) (a) to water resources that are not harmful to their health of well-being; and (b) and future generations, through reasonable legislative and (i) prevent pollution and ecological degradation; (i) prevent pollution and ecological degradation; (ii) promote conservation; and (ii) conserve water; and (iii) secure ecologically sustainable development and use of natural resources while promoting justifiable economic and social development. (iii) secure ecologically sustainable development and use of water resources while promoting justifiable economic and social development.
+Section 24 paraphrased to address the "freshwater environment", as a subset of the "environment" 13 , considering the ecology, social and economic dimensions Everyone has the right- Everyone has the right- (a) to an environment that is not harmful to their health or well-being; and (a) to water resources that are not harmful to their health well-being; and (b) to have the environment protected, for the benefit of present and future generations, through reasonable legislative and other measures that- (i) prevent pollution and ecological degradation; (i) prevent pollution and ecological degradation; (ii) promote conservation; and (ii) conserve water; and (iii) secure ecologically sustainable development and use of natural resources while promoting justifiable economic and social development.